Why mental health language matters

 Respecting experiences of mental health conditions

-How people who live with mental illness choose to refer to their own experiences is completely up to them.
-People may often refer to themselves as an addict, or refer to their experience of ill mental health in a way that they feel comfortable with.
-It is not the place of someone who does not experience mental illness to teach or correct someone when speaking about their own experiences, but we can use sensitive, inclusive language when speaking about someone’s experience that is not our own.
+How people who live with mental health conditions choose to refer to their own experiences is completely up to them.
+People should be able to refer to their experience of mental ill-health in a way that they feel comfortable with.
+Some might choose to refer to themselves as ‘an addict’ for example.
+It is not appropriate for someone who does not experience mental ill-health to correct someone when speaking about their own experiences.
+But we can use sensitive, inclusive language when speaking about someone’s experience that is not our own.

 Feeling overwhelmed and want to talk to someone?